isomerpages/mindef-sg101/_ne-initiatives/Total Defence Sandbox.md

 * Storyboard outline
 * Expected outcomes & measurements
 4. Your submission should come in the form of a Word document, PowerPoint presentation or PDF file.
 The attachment file size limit is up to 20MB.
-* Word Document (10 Pages)
+* Word Document (10 pages)
-* PowerPoint Presentation (10 Pages)
+* PowerPoint Presentation (10 pages)
-* PDF File (10 Pages)
+* PDF File (10 pages)

 ### What to expect after submission of ideas?
-After submissions have closed, shortlisted participants may be invited to give a short presentation to the Expert Panel in Dec - Jan 2023.
+After submissions have closed, shortlisted participants may be invited to give a short presentation to the Expert Panel in Jun - Jul 2024.
 We will inform participants in advance to prepare for the presentation.

 Here is a timeline for your reference:

-**Phase 1 (1 Aug – 30 Nov 2022)** will consist of the evaluation and shortlisting of ideas by an Expert Panel.
+**Phase 1 (9 Feb – 11 May 2023)** will consist of the evaluation and shortlisting of ideas by an Expert Panel.
 Shortlisted participants will then present and pitch their ideas to the Panel and respective partners.

-Ideas shortlisted for **Phase 2 (30 Nov 2022 – Jan 2023)** would be nurtured and developed for implementation by the participants into actual campaigns / products.
+Ideas shortlisted for **Phase 2 (11 May 2023 – Jul 2023)** would be nurtured and developed for implementation by the participants into actual campaigns / products.
 The type of support from partners and organisers will be determined after the pitching sessions.

 ![](/images/TD%20Timeline.jpg)